pfsense/docs/source/packages/package-list.rst

    FreeBSD.

--  **gwled** - Allows you to use LEDs for monitoring gateway status on supported platforms (ALIX, WRAP, Soekris, etc.)
+-  **gwled** - Allows you to use LEDs for monitoring gateway status on supported platforms (ALIX, WRAP, Soekris, etc.).

 -  :doc:`HAproxy <haproxy-package>` - The Reliable, High Performance TCP/HTTP(S)
    Load Balancer.
 This package implements the TCP, HTTP and HTTPS balancing